dayal96/bnl-lang/README.md

 ANL (stands for ANL is not Lisp) is a functional Lisp-like language that I am working on.
 As a project, it serves no purpose other than for me to get a deeper understanding of programming languages.
 In function it is similar to a language I learned in freshman year in college called Basic Student Language, refered to in "How To Design Programs", a book on designing functional programs.
 This software is licensed under MIT License, a copy of which is available as "LICENSE.txt".
 You can use this code freely as long as you follow the terms of MIT License.

 UPDATE (May 2020):
 This language is turing-complete, but verbose.
-There are some simple programs included in the repo that demonstrate it's current power.
+There are some simple programs included in the anllib directory that demonstrate it's current power.
 It is unlikely that I will return attention to this project, but stranger things have happened!

 Anticipated Features:
 - More Structures / Complex Data